arnor-nolen/vulkan-engine/README.md

 ## Vulkan engine

 Simple rendering engine using Vulkan that works cross-platform on Windows, Linux and MacOS.
 Uses C++20 standard features.
+Currently, `fmt` library is used instead of `std::format` because it is not as of yet implemented in GCC.

 ## Dependencies

-Vulkan SDK has to be installed in the system.
+**Vulkan SDK** has to be installed in the system. **glslangValidator** usually comes with the Vulkan SDK, but you might need to install it separately (for Arch, use `yay -S glslang-git`).
 For the rest of dependencies, I use `conan` package manager to pull them all.
 This project's dependencies can be seen in [conanfile.py](./conanfile.py).

 ## How to compile it